E-commerce

 April 8, 2026

-Fulfillment is not just about "shipping packages": it determines announced delivery times, error rate, unboxing experience, and customer support workload when promises are not kept.
+Fulfillment is not just a “parcel shipment”: it affects promised delivery times, error rates, unboxing experience and the load on customer support when promises are not kept.

-Services and pricing vary by country, weight, season, and integrations: the examples below are educational, not commercial commitments.
+Services and pricing vary by country, weight, season and integrations: the examples below are educational, not commercial commitments.

 Summary